3gsahil/cli-yt/README.md

 # cli-yt

-Just an tiny scipt for ytfzf to open on startup for my personal use .
+## Just an tiny script for ytfzf to open on startup for my personal use .